Director, Special Collections & Archives— University of Nevada, Las Vegas

 Founded in 1957, UNLV is a doctoral-degree-granting institution comprised of approximately 31,000 students and more than 3,900 faculty and staff.
 To date, UNLV has conferred more than 136,000 degrees, producing more than 120,000 alumni around the world.
 UNLV is classified by the Carnegie Foundation for the Advancement of Teaching as an R1 research university with very high research activity.
 The university is committed to recruiting and retaining top students and faculty, educating the region's diversifying population and workforce, driving economic activity through increased research and community partnerships, and creating an academic health center for Southern Nevada that includes the launch of a new UNLV School of Medicine.
 UNLV is located on a 332-acre main campus and two satellite campuses in Southern Nevada.
 For more information, visit us on line at: http://www.unlv.edu

 COMMITMENT to DIVERSITY

-The successful candidate will demonstrate support for diversity, equity, and inclusiveness as well as participate in maintaining a respectful, positive work environment.
-The University Libraries extends this commitment to diversity and equity in employment and especially welcomes applications from women, persons of color, persons with disabilities, persons of minority sexual orientation or gender identity, and others who contribute to diversification.
+The successful candidate will demonstrate support for diversity, equity and inclusiveness as well as participate in maintaining a respectful, positive work environment.

 PROFILE of the UNLV UNIVERSITY LIBRARIES